kevinpt/opbasm/doc/rst/language.rst

 ``call <flag code>, <address>``       call Z, my_label       Conditional call to my_label if Z flag is set
 ===================================== ====================== =============================================

-This is similar to `jump`_ but the program counter (PC) is saved on the hardware stack.
+The ``call`` instruction is similar to `jump`_ but the current program counter (PC) value is saved on the hardware stack.
 This allows execution to resume at the next instruction when the subroutine completes with a `return`_ instruction.

 The address of the subroutine is typically provided through a label but a hardcoded 12-bit address can also be used.
 A conditional call can be implemented by using one of the flag codes (Z, NZ, C, NC) as the first operand.
 The conditional call is only made if the flag matches the state in the instruction.
 Otherwise execution continues with the next instruction.